OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``Delete()``
 ----------------------
-Deletes a user from a group.
+Deletes a user from a tenant.

 **Syntax**